-Organic leads are very important since they lower your cost of customer acquisition over time and prove to be vital for of brand building in the long term.
+Organic leads are very important since they lower the cost of customer acquisition over time and prove to be vital for brand building in the long term.
 Hence, having the top searched keywords related to your business in your website content can prove to be a decisive factor for ranking.

-No matter how much you spend on Google advertisements, unless you actually appear in the first page of search results, you are going to have a hard time reaching out to people.
+No matter how much you spend on Google advertisements unless you appear on the first page of search results, you are going to have a hard time reaching out to people.
 How to do that?
-Check out the following outline:
+Check out the below marketing hacks:

 The real hack is here is quality content which has become all the more essential to succeed in today’s SEO race.
-As search engines have become smarter with the help of AI and machine learning techniques, there is absolutely no substitute for quality content.
+As search engines have become smarter with the help of AI and machine learning techniques, there is no substitute for quality content.

-This year you must use Facebook Live Videos, since they are far ahead in terms of engagement.
+This year you must use Facebook Live Videos since they are far ahead in terms of engagement.
 According to Hootsuite they get six times more interactions than regular Facebook videos and have received more than 150 billion responses from fans.

 LinkedIn has become the Facebook for professionals who prefer a no-nonsense feed.
-If your target audience is working professionals, B2B clients, or, operating in HR space, this is the social platform that you should definitely hit.
+If your target audience is working professionals, B2B clients, or, operating in the HR space, this is the social platform that you should hit.

 The strategy here should be altogether different though.
 You need to create engaging posts that people will like and share.
 You can even partner with well-known LinkedIn figures to promote your brand so that you receive a very high level of visibility.

-This is applicable to all companies.
+This applies to all companies.
 Introducing a new line of products?
 Fill social media with posts!
 Pushed a new feature for your software?
 Send newsletters to everyone who has subscribed!
 There is no better way to make people aware of how hard you are trying to please them with your product than making a din at every milestone crossed.